As amended March 27, 2015 - MEA-MFT Representative Assembly

 MEA-MFT believes that all students deserve a well-funded quality education that includes more than the basic, minimum programs.

-MEA-MFT supports students’ academic, physical, social, mental, and emotional growth.
+MEA-MFT supports students’ academic, creative, physical, social, mental, and emotional growth.

 MEA-MFT further believes that appropriate interventions and preventions should be readily available to all students.